 Are these reasons compelling enough to justify the extreme measure of overruling a jury?

 In the Baltimore case, was the jury truly unable to balance the possible effects of smoking with the possible effects of the prescription drug?
-All that Judge Murdock knew about Mr. An’s smoking is the same thing that the jury knew — the information that Takeda presented at trial.
+All that Judge Murdock knew about Mr. An’s smoking was the same thing that the jury knew — the information that Takeda presented at trial.
 The judge’s decision to overturn the jury award amounts to nothing less than a declaration that she can interpret the evidence better than the jury can.

 A well-known study by two Cornell University law professors found that the popular conception of juries as ignorant and capricious is incorrect.
 Their study found that juries are no more likely to issue large awards and no more frequent in doing so than judges are.
 The conclusion was based on an analysis of 9,000 actual trials.